Charles City County, Virginia: Education

-Charles City County Public Schools employs a staff of approximately 235 persons to meet the needs of approximately 1000 students in its three schools.
+Charles City County Public Schools employs a staff of approximately 100 persons to meet the needs of approximately 500 students in its two schools.
 All schools are technologically advanced with full wireless Internet access in both labs and classrooms.
 The school system strives to serve the whole child by offering students a broad spectrum of programs that includes core studies, electives gifted education, honors, dual enrollment, Advanced Placement, Army Junior ROTC, comprehensive vocational and technical programs, exceptional education programs, Title I reading, alternative education, pre-kindergarten program, and regional Governor's School program participation.

 Politics

-Charles City County has favored the Democratic candidate in each of the last sixteen presidential elections, during which the Democratic candidate has always received over fifty-nine percent of the vote from the county.
+Charles City County has favored the Democratic candidate in each of the last seventeen presidential elections, during which the Democratic candidate has always received over fifty-four percent of the vote from the county.
 It was the only county or independent city in Virginia won by George McGovern during the 1972 election, when in fact, Charles City proved McGovern’s fourth strongest county nationwide.